qiyu1987/IbHomework/final-assignment-uber-for-tickets.md

 When you click on a ticket, you see the details of that ticket (description/price) and which event it's for.
 On this page you can add comments as a customer, and everybody can see all the comments.

-A comment has just a text and is connected to a specific ticket.
+A comment has a text and is connected to a specific ticket.
 It also has an author.

 Anybody can view events and tickets, but you have to login to add a new ticket or comment.